Snake plants are easy to care for if you know stick to these guidelines!

 Snake plants are easy to propagate, but only if you’re patient.
 New plants grow very slowly.

-If you want to make multiple large plants out of one large plant, the easiest thing to do is divide the plant up at the roots and simply repot it into multiple pots.
-You can plant as few as one shoot of blades per pot, but I think at least 3 or 4 together look best.
+If you want to make multiple plants out of one large plant, the easiest thing to do is divide the plant up at the roots and simply repot it into multiple pots.
+You can plant as few as one blade per pot, but I think at least 3 or 4 together look best.

 If you don’t want to or can’t split the plant up at the roots, the best way to propagate a Snake Plant is by taking cuttings and rooting them in water.

 Cut the blade into 2-inch sections, rinse off with room temperature water, and put them in a glass (making sure the downside is down) with about ½ inch of water.
 Put this glass in indirect sun and roots will grow.
 Slowly.
 Take the cuttings out and rinse them off and replace the water every few days to avoid slimy yuckiness.

 Once roots are an inch or two long, you might see a new blade forming.
 At this point you should plant the cuttings in potting soil (mixed with cactus mix).
 Leave them in indirect light and keep the soil slightly moist for a month before switching to a regular Snake Plant watering schedule.

 Troubleshooting Snake Plants

 As mentioned before, Snake Plants will not tolerate direct summer sun if they’re used to living indoors.
 A sunburnt Snake Plant has crispy brown spots and might lose entire leaves.
 Bring it out of the sun.